Converting Point Cloud To 3D Revit Model – Challenges and Solution

 The very first step in this process is all about capturing which includes project data, determining the Scope of Work, Level of Detail, BIM execution strategy, and project deadline.
 This step focuses on the client’s expectations, the scanning device’s capacity, and ultimately the onsite situation before obtaining the data points of the site.

 They are now processing as the second step.
-Once the information on the as-built state of the building or site has been collected and verified then its needs to be scanned, once scanned, bim engineers, match the imported data with the original one.
+Once the information on the as-built state of the building or site has been collected and verified it needs to be scanned, Once scanned, BIM engineers, match the imported data with the original one.

 This step shows the point cloud’s digital representation as a 3D BIM model.
-And it further includes sub-steps like validation, insertion, setup, modeling & collaboration which are fairly detailed so we shall leave it for another topic.
+It further includes sub-steps like validation, insertion, setup, modeling & collaboration which are fairly detailed so we shall leave it for another topic.